juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

     return test_counts
 ```

-It needs another function, which serves as multiple task handler.
-It assigns number of threads, and run the parallel tasks.
+Now, the paralle computing needs another function, which serves as multiple task handler.
+It assigns the number of threads, and arranges the parallel tasks.
-`map` function takes two parameters here: function shared by the parallel tasks and list of the function's input parameter.
-For example
+`map` function takes two parameters:
+- a function: the task
+- a list: list of inputs for the task function.
+For example:

 ```python